rspieker/template-literal-each/README.md

 `each`    | Table iterator, skips divider rows (cells only containing two or more `-` characters) and rows consisting of empty cells
-`empty`   | Table iterator, skips divider rows, preserves rows consisting of empty cells `create`  | Table iterator creator, creates a new iterator with custom row filter functions
+`empty`   | Table iterator, skips divider rows, preserves rows consisting of empty cells `create`  | Table iterator creator, creates a new iterator with custom row filter functions `mapper`  | Mapping Table iterator creator, creates a new iterator with a mapper to cast each records' properties into the desired type/shape

 ## API